3 days in Brisbane

 Day 2: Fortitude Valley and koala cuddles

 The bustling neighbourhood of Fortitude Valley is loved for its alfresco cafés, one-off boutiques and vibrant live music scene.
 From the city centre, the Valley is a 25-minute walk along Ann Street, or you can hop on the two-minute train ride from Central Station.
-For breakfast, try French toast with caramelised orange and vanilla mascarpone at King Arthur Café, then browse more than 130 specialty stores along the tree-lined James Street.
+For breakfast, try French toast with caramelised orange and vanilla mascarpone at King Arthur Café, then browse more than 130 speciality stores along the tree-lined James Street.
 Here you'll find high-end Australian designers such as Scanlan & Theodore, Zimmermann and Lee Mathews.
 On Saturdays, don't miss the Valley Markets, where up-and-coming local designers showcase their wares.
-Expect a mix of fashion, art, accessories and vintage.
+Expect a mix of fashion, art and vintage goods.

 Next, it's off to one of Brisbane's most lovable attractions, Lone Pine Koala Sanctuary, a 15-minute drive from the city, accessible by taxi, bus or river cruise.
 With over 130 cuddly koalas, it's Australia's largest koala sanctuary.
-Here, you're encouraged not only to view the animals but meet them.
-Go behind the scenes with a keeper on a Working with Wildlife tour, or hold a koala as you learn about these much-loved Aussie animals.
+And koalas aren't the only Aussie animal you'll meet; the sanctuary is also home to dingoes, wombats, kangaroos and more.

 Day 3: Adventure on Moreton Island